Media

 2 MILLION IN THE WILD

-The alligator industry, which includes farmers, landowners, tanners, traders, manufacturers, brands and retail shops, accounts for almost 25'000 jobs in Louisiana in areas with difficult social situations.
+The alligator industry accounts for almost 25'000 jobs in Louisiana in areas with difficult social situations.

 According to Science and the World Economic Forum, wetlands store 20% of the organic carbon in the world's ecosystems, despite covering only 1% of the earth's surface.
 ‘However, the capacity of wetlands to store carbon depends on feedbacks between vegetation and geomorphology that allow wetlands to continue to develop over long periods.
 When these feedbacks are interrupted, wetlands can become sources of carbon’.